This is part of my Meditation Journal (click) which includes dozens of posts.

 I haven’t read many accounts of Jhana and how the Buddhists view Jhana.
 What I’ve read up until today seemed to be telling me that Jhana was necessary in order to reach enlightenment.
 While glancing through Buddhadassa Bhikku’s book, “Handbook for Mankind” I learned otherwise.
 It says explicitly that insight is necessary in order to reach liberation… Insight can be had two ways:

 1.)
 Meditation and jhana states. or,

-For me – jhana came rather easily… not without effort, but within a couple months I was experiencing jhana 1-4 rather often.
-A couple months after that I had spent time in all the jhanas.
+For me – Jhana came rather easily. not without effort, but within a couple months I was experiencing jhana 1-4 rather often.
+A couple of months after that I had spent time in all the jhanas.
 I knew little of Buddhism and didn’t care to know much about it.
 I was experimenting with my meditation.
 I wanted to take the bare minimum physical activities: mindfulness and meditation on the breath and see where it led.
-Where it led was in a track that mirrors the levels of jhana that I read today in Bhante Vimalaramsi’s Dhamma talk in 2006 in Joshua Tree, California.
+Where it led was in a track that mirrors the levels of Jhana that I read today in Bhante Vimalaramsi’s Dhamma talk in 2006 in Joshua Tree, California.

 Well, I could write about this all night.
 I’m sure I’ll get some audio up here and comment directly on the statements he made and make my own comments sometime.